Estimating flow fields with Reduced Order Models: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We showed that reduced order models can be used to reconstruct the velocity and pressure field of centrifugal pumps.
-We enabled the implementation of an extended Kalman filter, as demonstrated with the velocity ROM and velocity and pressure modes based pressure ROM.
-The reduced order models were constructed using proper orthogonal decomposition on velocity and pressure snapshots generated with URANS CFD simulations.
+Reduced order models were constructed using proper orthogonal decomposition on velocity and pressure snapshots generated with URANS CFD simulations.
 A Galerkin projection has then transformed the Navier-Stokes and Pressure-Poisson equations to sets of ordinary differential and algebraic equations, respectively.
-The results of the velocity and pressure fields indicate a good reconstruction in terms of accuracy as well as computational effort.
+The results of the velocity and pressure fields indicate a good reconstruction in terms of accuracy and computational effort.
 The evaluation of appropriate sensor placement locations with the proposed greedy algorithm led to a converging extended Kalman filter.
-Since evaluating the reduced order model requires much less effort in terms of computational demands than computing the CFD simulation, the extended Kalman filter, can be used in realtime for online processes.
+Since evaluating the reduced order model requires much less effort in terms of computational demands than computing the CFD simulation, the extended Kalman filter can be used in realtime for online processes.

 It was the purpose of the present paper to show a flow field estimation in realtime is possible in principle with reduced order models.
 We used a 2D axial section of a 3D CFD model for this purpose.
 Future research will focus on performing the model order reduction for three-dimensional pump geometries.